schoko11/KEKO-Kemper-Control/README.md

 - On the Kemper itself in the System settings on page 15, you have to activate "UI to MIDI"
 - If you want rigs to be direct selectable you have to assign a MIDI Program Change to your rigs (System page 13)
 - Start with 1 and leave no gap!
+- This Version uses OS 8.0.6 this must match with your profiles